-The grenade range is utilized once a month by the Security Police, who utilize inert practice grenades, which contain a colored spotting powder been identified to date; however, the grenade range will require a certificate of clearance prior to disposal.
+The grenade range is utilized once a month by the Security Police, who utilize inert practice grenades, which contain a colored spotting powder rather than an explosive charge.
+Only the use of these paint canisters has section and a section been identified to date; however, the grenade range will require a certificate of clearance prior to disposal.